lochness-os/lochness-cat/readme.md

 * * *

-Targeted audience we are building for is MacOSX and Linux users.
+Targeted audience we are building for is LochLess OS users.
 This project uses [Meson](https://mesonbuild.com/) `0.56.0` and newer.

 ## Setup, Compile and Install